apache/linkis-website/versioned_docs/version-1.0.3/development/springmvc-replaces-jersey.md

 title: SpringMVC Replaces Jersey
 sidebar_position: 5
 ---
-> This article mainly introduces linkis-1.0.3 version, how to use Spring REST to replace jersey REST mode, before version 1.0.3.
-The REST Web service provided by linkis uses the jersey architecture.
-Considering that Linkis itself is a project developed based on Spring, it can integrate the Spring REST mode more easily.
-At the same time, the Lisence of the Spring REST method is compliant, and the combination with Feign is more friendly.
+> This article mainly introduces the linkis-1.0.3 version, how to use Spring REST to replace the jersey REST mode.
+Before version 1.0.3, the REST web services provided by linkis used the jersey architecture.
+The reason for the replacement is mainly to consider: 1.
+Lisence compliance issues (https://www.apache.org/legal/resolved.html#); 2. linkis itself is a project developed based on Spring, using Spring REST It is more friendly to combine with Feign.

 ## Servlet Adjustment